-Uncle Cent was an art dealer and collector who since 1840 had also owned an art supply shop at Spuistraat 55 in The Hague.
-Over time, he began to focus on selling contemporary Dutch and French paintings.
+Uncle Cent was an art dealer and collector who had owned an art supply shop at Spuistraat 55 since 1840.
+Over time, his focus shifted to selling contemporary Dutch and French paintings.
 He began doing business with Adolphe Goupil, the founder of Goupil & Cie, in 1846.
-In 1858, Uncle Cent moved to Paris, where he lived above the dealer’s premises.
-He was asked to become a partner in the firm, which he eventually did in 1861.
-His stocks were taken over by Goupil, and the firm established itself at Plaats 14.
-Cent withdrew from Goupil in 1878, but it continued to do business in The Hague until 1917.
-In 1875, it moved to Plaats 20, and the firm changed its name in 1884 to Boussod, Valadon & Cie.
+Two years later, Uncle Cent moved to Paris, where he lived above the dealer’s premises.
+He became a partner in the firm in 1861.
+His stocks were taken over by Goupil and the firm was established at Plaats 14.
+Cent retired from Goupil in 1878 but continued to do business in The Hague until 1917.
+It moved to Plaats 20 in 1875 and the firm changed its name to Boussod, Valadon & Cie in 1884.

-Theo’s appointment at Goupil signalled the modest beginning of his correspondence with Theo, which would later become intensive.
+Theo’s appointment at Goupil signalled the modest beginnings of his correspondence with Theo, which would later become intensive.

-Vincent’s enthusiasm for his work did not go unremarked, as is evidenced in a letter which his employer, Herman Gijsbert (H.G.)
-Tersteeg, wrote to Vincent’s father, stating that “enthusiasts, buyers and painters, and all who visited the business, enjoyed dealing with Vincent, and he will certainly go far.”
-Vincent also received two pay rises.
+Vincent’s enthusiasm for his work did not go unremarked.
+In a letter his employer, Herman Gijsbert (H.G.)
+Tersteeg, wrote to Vincent’s father that “enthusiasts, buyers and painters, and all who visited the business, enjoyed dealing with Vincent, and he will certainly go far.”
+Vincent also received two pay raises.
 He initially earned 30 guilders a month, which did not quite cover room and board at the Rooses’.
 In 1872, he received a 10-guilder increase.
-A subsequent rise of another 10 guilders brought his income up to 50 guilders a month.
-He hoped to be able to support himself on this amount.
+A subsequent raise of another 10 guilders brought his income up to 50 guilders a month.
+He hoped to be able to get by independently with this amount.

-In 1873, however, Vincent was transferred to Goupil’s London branch, which had no showroom, only a warehouse.
+In 1873, Vincent was transferred to Goupil’s London branch, which only had a warehouse and no showroom.
 Vincent’s work proved substantially less exciting there than it had been in The Hague.
 He wrote to his brother:

 A few months after Vincent's transfer to London, his brother Theo moved from Brussels to The Hague to work in the branch there.